NodeBB/docs/docs/installing/os/ubuntu.md

 ```

 If everything has been installed and configured correctly the service status should show as `active`.
 Assuming this install was done on a Ubuntu Server edition without a desktop, launch a web browser from another host and navigate to the address that was configured during the NodeBB setup via IP address or domain name.
 The default forum should load and be ready for general usage and customization.

+You can opt to set up NodeBB so that it starts up automatically on system boot.
+To do so, please see the options outlined in [Running NodeBB](../../configuring/running).